American Flag Cases

 The Veterans Administration serves a variety of purposes.
 Along with being a bridge to normalcy for returning combat veterans, the Veterans Administration also offers affordable medical care, is in charge of pensions, and provides many other services as well.

 Returning combat veterans are usually eager to come home.
 Nonetheless, they are often faced with a wide range of stresses that they had not anticipated.
 In finding that others live life as before, they are often haunted by confused emotions, psychological trauma, and sometimes even flashbacks of the war.
+Post-traumatic stress disorder is one of the most common disorder experienced by soldiers after they return home.
 It is in these painful times that they call the Veterans Administration.
 Through the counseling that it provides, the Veterans Administration can bridge the gap between war and peace.

 The Veterans Administration also offers some of the best medical care in the country.
 For the rest of their lives, veterans need not worry about paying expensive medical bills out of pocket.
 These are now covered by the Veterans Administration.
 Many seniors especially will take advantage of this service, and save a lot of money on what would be expensive prescriptions.
 The Veterans Administration also assesses whether one is eligible for the military's disability benefits.
 These, today, usually range from $500 to $1000 a month, depending on the severity of the disability.